wp-plugins/booking-calendar-contact-form/README.txt

 Settings related to the PayPal payment processing.
 The settings fields are:

-* Enable Paypal Payments?: The free version supports only PayPal enabled.
+* Enable PayPal Payments?: The free version supports only PayPal enabled.
 The pro version supports other two options: Don't use PayPal or "Optional" to let the customer select PayPal or just submit the booking for a payment later.
 If "Optional" is selected (pro version), a radio-button field will be added to let the customer select "Pay with PayPal." or "Pay later".
-* Paypal email: The email of the Paypal that will receive the payments.
+* PayPal email: The email of the PayPal that will receive the payments.
-* Paypal product name: The name that will appear to the customer at Paypal.
+* PayPal product name: The name that will appear to the customer at PayPal.
-* URL to return after successful payment: After the Paypal payment the user may go back to a page into your website (usually a "thank you" page).
+* URL to return after successful payment: After the PayPal payment the user may go back to a page into your website (usually a "thank you" page).
 Paste here the complete address of that page.
-Important note: This field is used as the "acknowledgment / thank you message" even if the Paypal feature isn't used (pro version).
+Important note: This field is used as the "acknowledgment / thank you message" even if the PayPal feature isn't used (pro version).
-* URL to return after an incomplete or cancelled payment: After a canceled/incomplete Paypal payment the user may go back to a page into your website, usually a page with more instructions or requesting feedback.
+* URL to return after an incomplete or cancelled payment: After a canceled/incomplete PayPal payment the user may go back to a page into your website, usually a page with more instructions or requesting feedback.
 Paste here the complete address of that page.
-* Paypal language: The language that will be used for the Paypal payment.
-It's any Paypal supported language.
+* PayPal language: The language that will be used for the PayPal payment.
+It's any PayPal supported language.
-* Taxes (applied at Paypal): Specify a number (percent) for adding taxes at PayPal (example: enter 10 for a 10%, don't include the % symbol).
+* Taxes (applied at PayPal): Specify a number (percent) for adding taxes at PayPal (example: enter 10 for a 10%, don't include the % symbol).
 * Discount Codes: Available only in pro version.
 Adds a field for entering discount codes and apply them to the price.

 = Optional Services/Items Field =